thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms-with-details.md

 In this tutorial we will configure ThingsBoard Rule Engine to:

 - Count number of critical temperature updates for each device and save this info in Alarm details.
-- Save latest critical temperature value and timestamp in Alarm details.
+- Save latest critical temperature value in Alarm details.

 ## Prerequisites